Steeler (American band): Post-Steeler activities

-Final Steeler guitarist Kurt James was part of the first incarnation of what would become M.A.R.S. and contributed guitars to Black Sheep's 1985 album, Trouble in the Streets, alongside Paul Gilbert.
-He recorded the eponymous Dr. Mastermind album with former Wild Dogs members Matt McCourt and Deen Castronovo in 1986 before popping up in several minor L.A. metal bands, including Steel and Snagglepuss.
+Final Steeler guitarist Kurt James was part of the first incarnation of what would become M.A.R.S., and contributed guitars to Black Sheep's 1985 album, Trouble in the Streets, alongside Paul Gilbert.
+He recorded the eponymous Dr. Mastermind album with former Wild Dogs members Matt McCourt and Deen Castronovo in 1986 before popping up in several minor Los Angeles metal bands, including Steel and Snagglepuss.
 In the early 2000s, James joined former Anthrax vocalist Neil Turbin's band DeathRiders and was briefly with Mandy Lion's World War III.
-He was last seen touring Europe with Graham Bonnet in 2018 and appears on the Meanwhile, Back In The Garage CD/DVD release.
+He was last seen touring Europe with Graham Bonnet in 2018 and appeared on the Meanwhile, Back In The Garage CD/DVD release.

-Final Steeler bassist Greg Chaisson would join a succession of L.A. bands, including Legs Diamond, Hellion, and Terriff (with future Ozzy Osbourne guitarist Joe Holmes).
-In 1985, he unsuccessfully auditioned for Ozzy Osbourne's band in Scotland where he met Jake E. Lee who invited him to try out for Badlands a couple of years later; Chaisson recorded 3 studio albums with the group.
-After the demise of Badlands, Chaisson joined Sircle of Silence, featuring one-time Accept vocalist David Reece, but left before the first album was recorded.
+Final Steeler bassist Greg Chaisson also joined a succession of L.A. bands, including Legs Diamond, Hellion, and Terriff (with future Ozzy Osbourne guitarist Joe Holmes).
+In 1985, he unsuccessfully auditioned for Ozzy Osbourne's band in Scotland, where he met Jake E. Lee who invited him to try out for Badlands a couple of years later; Chaisson recorded three studio albums with that group.
+After the demise of Badlands, Chaisson joined Sircle of Silence, featuring David Reece, but left before the first album was recorded.
 In 1994, he released a solo album, It's About Time.
 In the ensuing years, Chaisson kept busy recording with the Blindside Blues Band, Die Happy, Red Sea, Pat Travers, and Darrell Mansfield, among others.
-Chaisson briefly united with former Badlands bandmate Jake E. Lee when he joined his new band Red Dragon Cartel in 2014 but bowed out again less than a year later after being diagnosed with cancer.
-He now plays in a band called Kings of Dust and manages Bizarre Guitar & Drum in Phoenix, Arizona.
+Chaisson briefly united with former Badlands bandmate Jake E. Lee when he joined his new band Red Dragon Cartel in 2014, but bowed out again less than a year later. after being diagnosed with cancer.
+He now plays in a band called Kings of Dust, and manages Bizarre Guitar & Drum in Phoenix, Arizona.